 Whether it’s going into war zones to help people in need, or going on vacation, the Eubanks seem to thrive on adrenalin.
 Back in the United States for the summer to visit family, they have a jam-packed schedule that includes rodeo camp for the kids in Washington state [they raced horses with the Shammar tribe in Syria last year], hiking Pikes Peak in Colorado Springs and the Tetons in Jackson, Wyoming, and surfing in California, as well as East Coast stops in Washington, D.C. and Boston.
 Along the way, they are speaking at churches about their experiences in Iraq, Syria, and Burma.

 They family plans to go back to Iraq in the fall.
 As reported on CBN News, Republican Congressman Frank R. Wolf of Virginia held a press conference regarding the Eubanks’ time spent on the front lines in the battle against ISIS in Iraqi, Kurdistan, and Syria.
 Mr. Eubank urged the Trump administration to continue to help in the war torn regions.
 He said that the U.S. presence allows them to help Christians, Jews, Yazidis and other minority populations who remain in Iraq.

 In July 2017, The Enterprise-Journal of McComb, Mississippi, published an eloquent article* written by Mrs. Eubank, in which she explains her reasoning on the importance of taking the gospel to kids into war zones. [*Note: In Karen’s article, the first sentence should say “in a community liberated from ISIS” instead of “by ISIS.”]
 In January 2017, Mr. Eubank wrote an article about his experience in Mosul for Breitbart.com.
-Here is the iconic photo of him dodging gunfire to save a little girl (it’s the same girl who Sahale is holding in one of the photos above):
+Here is an iconic photo of him dodging gunfire to save a little girl (it’s the same girl who Sahale is holding in one of the photos above):